-- Wear equipment to protect you and make you more visible to others, like an approved bike helmet, bright clothing (during the day), reflective gear, and a white front light and red rear light and reflectors on your bike (at night or when visibility is poor). - Remember to use arm and hand signals. - Ride with traffic, not against it. - Avoid riding at night, if possible.
+• Wear equipment to protect you and make you more visible to others, like an approved bike helmet, bright clothing (during the day), reflective gear, and a white front light and red rear light and reflectors on your bike (at night or when visibility is poor).

+• Avoid riding at night, if possible.
 If you must ride at night, install front and rear lights on your bicycle and wear reflective clothing.
 It's the law!
-Regardless of the season, bicyclist deaths occurred most often between 6 p.m. and 9 p.m.
+Regardless of the season, bicyclist deaths occurred